 10 Lessons Learned From Preparing for Hurricane Irma

-- Keep Informed — During Hurricane Season, make frequent visits to weather geek websites like tropicaltidbits.com.
-A quick glance at the models on their site every couple of days tells you more than watching The Weather Channel.
+- Keep Informed — During Hurricane Season, make frequent visits to weather geek websites like tropicaltidbits.com and listen to a NOAA weather radio to stay updated with the latest warnings from the NWS.
+A quick glance at the models on the websites every couple of days tells you more than watching The Weather Channel.
 Being ahead of the curve definitely prevents sprouting a few grey hairs while over running around like a crazy person, fighting for the last case of water.

 - Boots and Gloves are Your Friends — Living in paradise with sunny, beachy weather and working as marketing consultants, our inventory of work attire is rather small.
 In fact, you will find us in flip flops every day.
 Hurricane shutters can be sharp, installation requires climbing or lots of heavy things have to be lifted.
 Trust me, you’ll want some good working boots and a comfortable set of gloves.
 We didn’t have either and were lucky enough to score some of the last ones at WalMart before the storm.